 3. Planned maintenance carves a path to more flexible scheduling.

-By mastering planned maintenance, you build more stable processes into your employees’ routines.
+By mastering planned maintenance into your business operations, you build more stable processes into your employees’ routines.
 Because you can weave more predictable and less time-critical processes into your employees’ days, your dispatchers and technicians gain the freedom to mold more flexible scheduling.